ARQ 197 in Combination With Chemotherapy in Patients With Metastatic Colorectal Cancer

 Inclusion Criteria:

-- Subjects with surgically unresectable locally advanced or metastatic disease who have received one prior line of chemotherapy.
+- Participants with surgically unresectable locally advanced or metastatic disease who have received one prior line of chemotherapy.
 (The Phase 1 portion of the study will be open for enrollment for subjects who received 1 or more prior therapies).
 Both relapsed and refractory CRC are allowed.

 - Measurable disease according to RECIST (Response Evaluation Criteria In Solid Tumors) criteria, Version 1.1.